 The mission of the misdemeanor Williamson County DWI/Drug Court Program is to enhance public safety by providing supervision and treatment to offenders through a judicially supervised, therapeutic Court that ensures accountability and recovery.

 DWI/Drug Court Intent and Purpose

-Honesty and compliance among participants is rewarded.
-Court responses are reduced for honest admissions of violations, while they are increased for dishonesty.
-Upon unsuccessful discharge from DWI/Drug Court, the case will be returned to court via a motion to revoke supervision, or a motion to set aside deferred adjudication.
+Honesty among participants is rewarded, and court responses are reduced for honest admissions of violations, while they are increased for dishonesty.
+Relapse is a common behavior for individuals in treatment; especially early in treatment and to the extent possible, the response to relapses will include an increased treatment response.
+Upon an unsuccessful discharge from DDCP, the case will be returned to court via a Motion to Revoke Supervision, or a Motion to set Aside Deferred Adjudication.